Microlocal Analysis of Quantum Fields on Curved Spacetimes: Construction of the Feynman inverse

-\subsubsection{Almost diagonalization}
+\subsection{Almost diagonalization}

-One can then perform the same almost diagonalization as in \ref{sec12.3.3}.
-The stronger space-time decay in conditions $({\rm Hstd})$ give stronger decay conditions on the off diagonal terms.
-More precisely if $H(t)= \mat{0}{\one}{a(t)}{0}$ is the generator of the Cauchy evolution for $P$ and $T(t)$ is as in \ref{sec12.3.3} we have
+One can then perform the same almost diagonalization as in Subsection \ref{sec12.3.3}.
+The stronger spacetime decay in conditions $({\rm Hstd})$ give stronger decay conditions on the off diagonal terms.
+More precisely, if $H(t)= \mat{0}{\one}{a(t)}{0}$ is the generator of the Cauchy evolution for $P$ and $T(t)$ is as in Subsection \ref{sec12.3.3} we have